lrperki2/Project3/data_channel_is_lifestyle.md

 arguments.
 A final label is added with `scale_fill_discrete()`, changing the fill labels in the legend from 0 and 1 to “No” and “Yes”.

-From the plot, the same trends can be tracked.
+From the plot, the same trends in the contingency table can be tracked.
 Differing fill heights within a quartile will indicate whether articles published on a weekend had more or less shares for that relative range of shares(the quartile), and changes in height for the same fill across quartiles will indicate if more articles are shared in higher volumes for that setting of weekday vs. weekend.
 If the bars go up, then the number of articles that are shared for higher share ranges increase; if the bars go down, then the number of articles share for higher share ranges decrease, and if the bars do neither, then there is no clear linear trend.

 ``` r
 bar_data <- subset_channel %>%